zcash/zcash/doc/wallet-backup.md

 This will return the private key and will not create a new file.

-For exporting a single private key for a transparent address, you can use the command inherited from bitcoin:
+For exporting a single private key for a transparent address, you can use the command inherited from Bitcoin:

 `zcash-cli dumpprivkey <t-address>`